-The aim of 1.5 Factor Authentication (1.5 FA) is to deliver a One Time Code solution without the need for a separate physical device.
-Traditionally all One Time Code systems had to be Two Factor solutions and the codes were displayed on the second physical factor.
+The aim of deviceless or 1.5 factor authentication (1.5 FA) is to deliver a one time code solution without the need for a separate physical device.
+Traditionally all one time code systems had to be two factor solutions and the codes were displayed on the second physical factor.
 In these cases the first factor was still a PIN or password.

-Technically speaking 1.5 Factor Authentication is only using a single factor, however it bridges the gap between the convenience of passwords and the complexity of physical tokens.
+Device-less 1.5 Factor Authentication bridges the gap between the convenience of passwords and the complexity of physical tokens.
 By simply replacing a password based logon with 1.5 FA you remove the threat of key loggers and malware trying to steal PIN’s and passwords.
-Once the password is replaced you have also just removed the continuous password reset process which costs time and money.
+Once the password is replaced you have also just removed the costly and continuous password reset process.

-- Built directly into Web page or App
+- Integrate directly into web page or app

-- Risk appropriate security for lower value assets
+- Risk and cost appropriate security for lower value assets

 - Convenient access to internal & Cloud-based applications